A New View of Front

 There are some sensations associated with the process of switching that people might find interesting.

-One is the feeling of a systemmate being “nearby”.
+One is the feeling of another group member being “nearby”.
 Most people can sense when another person is nearby physically.
 The sensation is very similar.
 Like something foreign (if friendly) inside your aura.
 That sort of feeling.

 Another is in the switching itself.
 For us, there is a physical sensation that comes with it.
 It literally feels like blood flows in the brain have changed or something.
 There is some research that suggests that this may be the case – and in fact it may be the cause of headaches some people report during switching.
 Search for “severe headaches” on Astraea’s FAQ.